Areas of Interest: Shakespeare, Drama, the Bible as Literature, and Jewish American Literature

 Biography

-Her publications include several articles on Shakespeare, the Bible, and early modern women, including “Mary Sidney’s Embroidered Psalms” in Renaissance Studies (UK), “Crafting Queens: Early Modern Readings of Esther,” in Queens and Power in Early Modern Europe (Nebraska UP), “She is in the right: Biblical Maternity in All’s Well that Ends Well” in Routledge’s Accents on Shakespeare Series, and “‘Give ear o’ princes’: Deborah, Elizabeth, and the Right Word,” in Explorations in Renaissance Culture.
+Her publications include several articles on Shakespeare, the Bible, and early modern women, including “Mary Sidney’s Embroidered Psalms” in Renaissance Studies (UK); “A pattern to the rest”: More on the Convergence of Text and Textile in Mary Sidney’s Psalms” in The Sidney Journal; “At my petition: Embroidering Esther” in the Oxford Handbook of Early Modern Women’s Writing; “She is in the right: Biblical Maternity in All’s Well that Ends Well” in Routledge’s Accents on Shakespeare Series, “‘Give ear o’ princes’: Deborah, Elizabeth, and the Right Word,” in Explorations in Renaissance Culture and more.
 Her book Biblical Women’s Voices in Early Modern England was released by Ashgate Publishing Company in 2009.
-She is co-writing a text with theatre director Aaron Posner on staging Shakespeare and is currently attending to the relationship between early modern women’s texts and textiles, particularly examining women’s needlework as a form of biblical commentary.
+Her current book project attends to the relationship between early modern women’s texts and textiles, examining seventeenth-century women’s needlework as a form of biblical commentary.

 Books